sjudin/Rasp_Autopull/readme.md

 ## Setup
 add gclone and gpull to the path, they have no dependencies outside of python3s standard library.
-Set up a python3 virtual environment from requirements.txt make sure that a redis-server is running on port 6379, preferable is to set it up to run as a service: https://gist.github.com/mkocikowski/aeca878d58d313e902bb copy webhook_handler.service into /etc/systemd/system/:
+Set up a python3 virtual environment from requirements.txt make sure that a redis-server is running on port 6379, it is preferable is to set it up to run as a service: https://gist.github.com/mkocikowski/aeca878d58d313e902bb copy webhook_handler.service into /etc/systemd/system/:
 ```
 sudo cp webhook_handler.service /etc/systemd/system